plone/documentation/docs/backend/subscribers.md

 Here, the event handler code will only be executed if the object is a content-type providing the interface `.interfaces.IMyContentTypeClass`.
 If you want this to be interface-agnostic, insert an asterix `*` as a wildcard instead.

-The third line defines the event on which this should happen, which is here ‘IObjectCreatedEvent’.
+The third line defines the event on which this should happen, which is here ‘IObjectCreatedEvent'.
 For more available possible events to be used as a trigger, see {ref}`event-handlers`

 The fourth line gives the path to the callable (function) that is supposed to be executed.